jonchaney/light-box/readme.md

 ## Features

-- fetchs 10 images from the Google Custom Search API with the key phrase 'vintage+synthesizer
+- Fetchs 10 images from the Google Custom Search API with the key phrase 'vintage synthesizer'
-- click on an image to open the light box
+- Click on an image to open the light box

 ## To Run